James Hartness

-James Hartness (September 3, 1861 – February 2, 1934) was an American inventor, mechanical engineer, entrepreneur, amateur astronomer, and politician who served as the 58th governor of Vermont from 1921 to 1923.
+James Hartness (September 3, 1861 – February 2, 1934) was an American business executive, inventor, mechanical engineer, entrepreneur, amateur astronomer, and politician who served as the 58th governor of Vermont from 1921 to 1923.

 Early life and education

-Hartness was born in Schenectady, New York, one of three sons.
-His family moved to Cleveland, Ohio, in 1863 where his father was a foreman in local machine shops and Hartness attended public school.
+Hartness was born in Schenectady, New York, one of three sons of John William Hartness and Ursilla (Jackson) Hartness.
+His family moved to Cleveland, Ohio, in 1863, where his father worked as a foreman in the city's machine shops.
+Hartness was educated in the public schools of Cleveland until he was 16, when he became an apprentice machinist.